Technion236272/2022a-BalanceMe/docs/overview.md

 * [ ]  generic_listview- widgets for showing multiple items in a ListView
 * [ ] generic_info- for displaying entries in the balance page
 * [ ]  generic_edit_button- a button which indicates certain widgets can be changed
+* [ ] dark_mode_switcher- the switch for dark mode in settings
+* [ ] generic_dismissible- widget for items which can be removed by swiping
+* [ ] generic_tooltip- a widget which shows a hint about the functionality of another widget.